generalustelaru/ophir-2d/RULES.md

 **Action: Load Trade Good**: Click on the zone's trade good icon to pick up 1 of that type.
 The item is placed in your cargo hold and is reflected on your cargo band.

-On rare occasions, a zone may become depleted of goods (showing a red X).
-That occurs when a fifth good of that type has been picked up.
+Occasionally, a zone may become depleted of goods (showing a red X).
+This occurs when all goods of that type have been picked up.
 However, the action becomes available again as soon as one of those goods is returned to the 'bank' (through selling or dropping).

+The supply of each good is equivalent to the number of players plus one.

 ### The Market Zone
 The market (orange house icon) provides you with an expendable action (Sell Trade Goods) and one repeatable action (Sell Specialty Good).